Turning the World into a Sanctuary for Disaffected Youth, the Manga Way

 Cultural and Generational Wars Exist Amidst Criminal and Political Intrigue in a Brilliant Manga

-Volume One sets the events of the epic work in motion as we are introduced to the characters of Akira and Chiaki, two childhood friends who share a strong bond with one another even though their paths in life are dramatically different.
-Chiaki seeks to become the youngest member of the Diet and Akira wishes to rise to the top of organized crime.
+Volume One sets the epic work events in motion as we are introduced to the characters of Akira and Chiaki, two childhood friends who share a strong bond even though their paths in life are dramatically different.
+Chiaki seeks to become the youngest member of the Diet, and Akira wishes to rise to the top of organized crime.

 For two paths that are supposed to be different, the underworld and the political world intertwine repeatedly.

 Can The Sanctuary Of A New World Be Born Out Of Changing The Old One?